 cytophilic: Binds to cells.

 cytotoxic: Kills cells.

-cytotoxic T lymphocyte (CTL, Tc): T-cells (usually CD8 + ) which kill target cells following recognition of foreign peptide–MHC molecules on the target cell membrane.
+cytotoxic T‐lymphocyte (CTL, Tc): T‐cells (usually CD8+) that kill target cells following recognition of foreign peptide–MHC molecules on the target cell membrane.

 danger-associated molecular pattern (DAMP): A structure or molecule produced by necrotic cells and which provides danger signals to activate the immune response following tissue damage.